khanlab/hippunfold/docs/tutorials/standardBIDS.md

 their own custom manual segmentations for unfolding, which can be specified with the `--modality` flag.
 For example:

-    hippunfold  PATH_TO_BIDS_DIR PATH_TO_OUTPUT_DIR participant --modality T1w
+    hippunfold  PATH_TO_BIDS_DIR PATH_TO_OUTPUT_DIR participant --modality T2w

-would work for a dataset with only T1w images, like this one:
+would work for a dataset with only T2w images, like this one:

     PATH_TO_BIDS_DIR/
     └── sub-001/
         └── anat/
-            └── sub-001_T1w.nii.gz
+            └── sub-001_T2w.nii.gz
     ...

+Note that in this case, registration to a T2w CITI168 template will be performed with the input T2w image.
+In some cases it may be preferrable to use a T1w image for registration to the standard CITI168 template.
+A T1w image can be registered to both the input T2w and T1w CITI168 template with the `--t1_reg_template` flag.
+This is typically most robust as long as a full brain FOV T1w image is available.
+If this registering is still failing then it may be improved with the `--rigid-reg-template` flag.

-Note that specifying a manual segmentation (eg. `--modality segT1w`) expects to additionally find a file with the suffix `_dseg` which should contain labels following the protocol outlined [here](https://ars.els-cdn.com/content/image/1-s2.0-S1053811917309977-mmc1.pdf).
+Specifying a manual segmentation (eg. `--modality segT1w`) expects to additionally find an input file with the suffix `_dseg` which should contain labels following the protocol outlined [here](https://ars.els-cdn.com/content/image/1-s2.0-S1053811917309977-mmc1.pdf).
 More details are provided on using manual segmentations on the following